Oliver-Turp/Eli_Turp/README.md

 - [x] Design Hamburger
 - [x] Embed Podcast on channel updates page
 - [ ] Work Out How To Highlight Stars Based On Rating number
+- [ ] Add Mapped Get Request To Reviews Page.
+- [ ] Auth Lock The Create New Review Page.
+- [ ] Discover if this can be hosted on netlify

 ###### Bugs
 - [ ] MonogDB Not mapping